-In contrast to traditional search engines which treat queries as a set of keywords, Mulder parses the user's question to determine its syntactic structure.

-As we shall see, knowing the structure of the question allows Mulder to formulate the question into several different keyword queries which are submitted to the search engine in parallel, thus increasing recall.
-Mulder uses the question's syntactic structure to better extract plausible answers from the pages returned by the search engine.
+In contrast to traditional search engines which treat queries as a set of keywords, MULDER parses the user's question to determine its syntactic structure.
+As we shall see, knowing the structure of the question allows MULDER to formulate the question into several different keyword queries which are submitted to the search engine in parallel, thus increasing recall.
+Furthermore, MULDER uses the question's syntactic structure to better extract plausible answers from the pages returned by the search engine.

-Natural-language-parsing is a mature field with a decades long history, so we chose to adopt the best existing parsing technology rather than roll our own.
-Today's best parsers employ statistical techniques [Collins 1996; Charniak 1997].
+Natural language parsing is a mature field with a decades-long history, so we chose to adopt the best existing parsing technology rather than roll our own.
+Today's best parsers employ statistical techniques [12, 8].
 These parsers are trained on a tagged corpus, and they use learned probabilities of word relationships to guide the search for the best parse.
-The Maximum Entropy-Inspired (MEI) parser [Charniak 1999] is one of the best of this breed, so we integrated it into Mulder.
-The parser was trained on the Penn Wall Street Journal tree-bank [Marcus et al. 1993 sect.
-2-21].
+The Maximum Entropy-Inspired (MEI) parser [9] is one of the best of this breed, and so we integrated it into MULDER.
+The parser was trained on the Penn Wall Street Journal tree-bank [21] sections 2 - 21.